JenilGajjar20/JenilGajjar20/README.md

 ## 🚀 About Me

 - I'm a developer, learner and student.
-- I am eager to learn new things.
+- I am eager to learn new technologies.
-- Currently working on Full Stack Web Development.
+- Currently learning Vue.js and Nuxt.js.

 ## 🤝 Connect with me: